dayzongithub/dayznotes/README.md

 - You need at least two jerrycans: one for fuel, one for water for the car radiator.
 - The refill interaction spots are pretty tiny pay close attention when hodling the appropriately filled jerrycan.
 - You can drive a car without it's doors.

+### Tool tips

+- Lockpick kits can lock doors but they get unlocked once the server restarts.